Contenido del Curso

 .

-You also can see that the sorted array is printed in the console.
-The values are displayed from the smallest to the largest.
-The method we imported from the Arrays library sorted the array.
+You can also see that the sorted array is printed in the console, with values displayed from smallest to largest.
+The method we imported from the Arrays library handled the sorting.

 Let's also take a look at another method from Arrays - fill